Jwink3101/rirb/docs/Why I chose rclone and why not alternatives.md

 This is great because it is easy.
 1:1 file on source to file on destination.
 This makes recovery easy and not dependant on rclone (except for decryption if used).
 It is also simple which is a major benefit for backups.
 You can use any rclone support storage as the destination (or even the source).

 Moves can be tracked (though there are caveats and issues depending on setup) but there is no other deduplication.
 This approach also does *not* present full snapshots.
 If you accidentally delete files, they can be found.
-And it is easy to restore the *latest* but it is hard to restore to a point-in-time.
-I keep the hashes and filelists so it can be scripted but it is not easy!
-Also, you can prune by deleted backups you don't need but you cannot do something like say "keep 1 backup per week".
+And it is easy to restore the *latest* but it is hard to restore to a point-in-time (though can be done under ideal conditions).
+You can prune away the oldest backups but you wouldn't want to prune *between* backups.
+You can also selectively delete backed up files.

 Another advantage is that you can mount the backup from cloud storage and use it for serving!
 You can mount block-based too but they are not designed for serving files.
 It is not clear how they will perform.